 - Carol Buck-Rolland

-- Program fee is TBD.
+- Program fee is set at $963.
 Airfare is additional.
 As an undergraduate, tuition is considered part of your spring course load unless you register for more than 18 credits.
 Students are responsible for obtaining the appropriate vaccinations, including any associated costs.

 - Graduate Students or Senior level standing with Instructor Permission Required.